synthql/SynthQL/packages/docs/docs/200-security.md

 To prevent these kinds of mistakes or abuses, you can add middlewares to the `QueryEngine`.
 A middleware is essentially a function that takes the query context and the current query and return a new query context and a new query.

-In this example we're creating a middleware that will act on every query to the `orders` table and will for a filter on the `user_id` column.
+In this example, we're creating a middleware that will act on every query to the `orders` table and will for a filter on the `user_id` column.

 ```tsx
 import { DB } from './db';